wchoi20/wchoi20.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student at University of Rochester
+subtitle: PhD Student at the University of Rochester

 profile:
   align: right